ppy/osu-wiki/wiki/Beatmap/Difficulty/en.md

 ![osu! difficulty rating colour spectrum](img/osu-difficulty-spectrum.png)

-Some other instances, such as the [AIMod](/wiki/Beatmap_Editor/AiMod), classifies a beatmap's difficulty to six different categories based on their star rating as follows:
+Some other instances, such as the [AIMod](/wiki/Beatmap_Editor/AiMod), classifies a beatmap's difficulty to six different levels based on their star rating as follows:

 - ![](/wiki/shared/diff/easy-o.png) Easy: 0.0★–1.99★
 - ![](/wiki/shared/diff/normal-o.png) Normal: 2.0★–2.69★